December CFSAC Part 2: Touchdowns Will Win the Game

 - Breaks should be lying down and without any sensory input and without any mental activity.

-- Lying down helps the patient to recover from the orthostatic intolerance and get lowered blood level with nutrients to the brain.
+- Lying down helps the patient to recover from the orthostatic intolerance (due to low blood volume and inability to sustain normal blood pressure) and get more nutrients to the brain.

 - Any sensory input requires energy and hinders recovery from the activity.